terencel411/astr-gpu-acceleration/README.md

 cmake gpu

 ## Acceleration Comparison
-To make the compare the acceleration obtained cmake compare
+To cthe view the acceleration obtained

+cmake compare

 A text file 'time_report.txt' will be generated with the accelerations details.